 - It helps psychologists gauge how advanced a person’s cognitive function is in various areas.
 This will allow someone to understand how much they can excel in a specific career or how much they need to improve.

 - It provides an objective view of how problems can be resolved.
-Such information is ideal for both the psychologist and the patient to determine how the latter can avoid facing similar issues later.
+Such information is ideal for both the psychologist and the patient to determine how the latter can avoid similar issues later.

 - It allows people to become more efficient decision-makers.
 By taking the test, they can understand their weak points and work on them accordingly.